operating-systems concurrency

 Correctness

-• No Deadlock: A process can only be blocked if the other process is interested (flag[j] = true) AND it is the other’s turn (turn = j).
+A process is blocked only if the other is interested (flag[j] = true) AND it is the other’s turn (turn = j).

-• No Starvation: Upon exitingthe critical section, a process sets its flag to false, allowing any waiting process to proceed.
+Upon exiting the critical section, a process sets flag to false, allowing any waiting process to proceed.